-Sporty has a feature that allows you to create private pages that members can access via a common password.
-This is a premium feature, you will need to contact firstname.lastname@example.org OR email@example.com for us to enable this for you.
+Sporty has a feature that allows you to set pages to be private so they only appear in your menu to visitors that have entered a member's password.
+This is a premium feature, you will need to contact firstname.lastname@example.org for us to enable this for you.

-Members would scroll to the very bottom of the website page and click on the link to Members.
+Scroll to the very bottom of the page and in the area below the footer, click Members.

-Click Members Logout at the bottom of the screen to log out.
+Click Members Logout at the bottom of the screen if you wish to log out.

 As the website administrator, to change the password, simply go to Site Settings > Members Password.
 Change the password and click Save.

-What's the difference between Hidden Pages and Private Pages?
+What's the difference between Hidden pages, Concealed pages and Private pages?

 Pages set to be Hidden do not appear in your website menu to anyone other than website administrators when you are logged in.
 Even if a visitor knows the URL address of a hidden page and tries to visit it directly, they will be unable to see the page content.
 This is useful for pages that are under construction or content that you want completely hidden from the public and from Google.
 Learn how to Hide a page.

 Pages set to be Concealed do not appear in your website menu but can be reached by any visitor that knows the URL address of the concealed page and visits it directly.
 Learn how to Conceal a page.